purzelrakete/bandit/README.md

     GET https://api/widget?color=blue HTTP/1.0

-See example/index.html for an example of this.
+See the exampe binary and example/index.html for a running example of this.

 ### Project in another language using the HTTP API